flutter/flutter/dev/snippets/config/templates/README.md

   `build()` method, and any state variables.
 It also has an `imports` section to import additional packages.
 Please only import things that are part of flutter or part of default dependencies for a `flutter create` project.
-  It creates a `WidgetsApp` around the child stateful widget.

 - [`stateful_widget_ticker`](stateful_widget_ticker.tmpl) : Identical to the
   `stateful_widget` template, with the addition of the `TickerProviderStateMixin`